-States have an obligation to protect human rights, including from harms caused by climate change.
+States have an obligation to protect human rights, including from harm caused by climate change.

 So far, the actions and commitments taken by the Canadian government and other states are inadequate to prevent the climate crisis.
 Much more ambitious action is necessary.
-It is imperative that governments take urgent action to drastically reduce greenhouse gas emissions.
+It is imperative that governments take urgent action to reduce greenhouse gas emissions drastically.
 Furthermore, it is of utmost importance that they do so in a way that avoids harming human rights.

 What can I do?

-Where can I learn more about climate change and human rights?
+Learn more about climate change and human rights.

 For more information about what causes climate changes, what are the effects of climate change, why climate change is a human rights issue, who will be impacted by climate change, and why governments and corporations must take responsibility to urgently stop climate change click here.